-This report is made solely to the shareholders of Pub Charity Limited, as a collective body.
-Our audit work has been undertaken so that we might state to the shareholders, as a collective body those matters which we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Pub Charity Limited and the shareholders, as a collective body, for our audit work, for this report or for the opinion we have formed.
+This report is made solely to the Company's shareholders, as a body.
+Our audit work has been undertaken so that we might state to the Company's shareholders, as a body those matters which we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and its shareholders, as a body, for our audit work, for this report or for the opinion we have formed.

-Grant Thornton New Zealand Audit Partnership Wellington, New Zealand
+Grant Thornton New Zealand Audit Partnership